reconnext/discord-x-bot/README.md

-# The X bot for discord's channels
+# The X Bot for Discord
-Discord Bot